Haywhyoh/FlexibugBeauty/DEPLOYMENT.md

 - Ubuntu/Debian Linux server (20.04+ recommended)
 - Domain name pointing to your server (optional but recommended)
-- GitHub repository with the FlexiBug Beauty code
+- GitHub repository with the Botglam Beauty code
 - SSH access to your server

 ### 1. Server Setup